opensearch-project/documentation-website/_benchmark/user-guide/understanding-workloads/anatomy-of-a-workload.md

 ## _operations and _test-procedures

-To make the workload more human-readable, operations and test procedures are separated into two different directories.
+To make the workload more human-readable, `_operations` and `_test-procedures` are separated into two directories.

 The `_operations` directory contains a `default.json` file that lists all of the supported operations that the test procedure can use.
 Some workloads, such as `nyc_taxis`, contain an additional `.json` file that lists feature-specific operations, such as `snapshot` operations.
 The following JSON example shows a list of operations from the `nyc_taxis` workload: